Whale shark

 The whale shark (Rhincodon typus) is a slow-moving, filter-feeding carpet shark and the largest known extant fish species.
-The largest confirmed individual had a length of 18.8 m.
-The whale shark holds many records for size in the animal kingdom, most notably being by far the most massive living non-cetacean animal.
+An individual with a length of 18.8 m has been considered the largest reliably recorded.
+The whale shark holds many records for size in the animal kingdom, most notably being by far the largest living non-cetacean animal.
 It is the only living species of the genus Rhincodon and the only extant member of the family Rhincodontidae, which belongs to the subclass Elasmobranchii in the class Chondrichthyes.
-Before 1984 it was classified as Rhiniodon into Rhinodontidae.
-An extinct species, Rhincodon ferriolensis was described in Europe (probably in Spain), in Late Burdigalian stage.
+Before 1984, it was classified as Rhiniodon into Rhinodontidae.
+An extinct species, Rhincodon ferriolensis, was described in Europe (probably in Spain), in the Late Burdigalian stage.

 The whale shark is an active filter feeder, primarily consuming plankton, krill, fish eggs, and small schooling fish such as sardines and anchovies.
-It employs two main feeding methods: ram filtration, where it swims forward with its mouth open to force water over its gill rakers, and active suction feeding, where it gulps water while stationary.
 The shark can process over 6,000 liters of water per hour through its specialized sieve-like gill pads.
 Highly migratory, the whale shark travels thousands of miles across tropical oceans to exploit seasonal food sources, with large, predictable feeding aggregations occurring at coastal sites such as Ningaloo Reef in Western Australia, the Yucatan Peninsula in Mexico, and off the coast of Gujarat and Kerala in India.
 Despite its immense size, the whale shark is docile and poses no significant threat to humans.
-It is currently listed as an Endangered species on the IUCN Red List due to a population decline of more than 50% over the last 75 years, primarily as a result of targeted fishing, bycatch in other fisheries, and collisions with large ships.
+It is currently listed as an Endangered species on the IUCN Red List owing to a population decline of more than 50% over the last 75 years, primarily as a result of targeted fishing, bycatch in other fisheries, and collisions with large ships.

 Whale sharks inhabit the open waters of all tropical oceans.
 They are rarely found in water below 21 C. The lifespan of a whale shark is estimated to be between 80 and 130 years, based on studies of their vertebral growth bands and the growth rates of free-swimming sharks.
-Whale sharks have very large mouths and are filter feeders, which is a feeding mode that occurs in only two other sharks, the megamouth shark and the basking shark.
-They feed almost exclusively on plankton and small fishes and do not pose any threat to humans.

 The species was distinguished in April 1828 after the harpooning of a 4.6 m specimen in Table Bay, South Africa.
 Andrew Smith, a military doctor associated with British troops stationed in Cape Town, described it the following year.
-The name "whale shark" refers to the animal's appearance and large size; it is a fish, not a mammal, and like all sharks is not closely related to whales.
+The name "whale shark" refers to the animal's appearance and large size; it is a fish, not a mammal, and, like all sharks, is not closely related to whales.